hb-gatsby/gatsby-starter-lumen/content/posts/2020-02-15-introducing-terminal-v2.md

 draft: false
 date: 2020-02-15T18:06:49.154Z
 description: >-
-  Today, we’re excited to launch a new version of Terminal - the easiest way to build, deploy, and host websites & apps on IPFS.
+  oday, we’re excited to launch a new version of Terminal - the easiest way to build, deploy, and host websites & apps on IPFS.
 From local development to global deployment, Terminal provides one seamless workflow with everything you need to build fast, modern sites & web apps hosted on IPFS.